nerdmaennchen/qrqma/src/sargparse/README.md

 auto myFlag        = mySection.Flag("flag", "a simple flag");

 void myCommandCallback();
-// if "my_command" is passed as first argument to the executable myCommandCallback will be called from sargparse::callCommands() auto myCommand = sargparse::Command{"my_command", "help text for that command", myCommandCallback};
+// if "my_command" is passed as first argument to the executable myCommandCallback will be called from sargp::callCommands() auto myCommand = sargp::Command{"my_command", "help text for that command", myCommandCallback};
 auto myCommandSpecificParameter = myCommand.Flag("print_hello", "print hello");
 auto myTextToPrint = myCommand.Parameter<std::vector<std::string>>({"some", "words"}, "words_to_print", "print some words");
 void myCommandCallback() {